 Areas of activity

-The Linnaean Gardens’ role includes exhibiting a well-cared for and clearly labelled plant collection that is documented in a globally accessible database.
-At Linnaeus’ Hammarby and the Linnaeus Garden, the compostion and arrangement of the plant collection should reflect their historic value.
-The Botanical Garden should primarily grow plants from natural populations, of use for teaching within the University’s courses and for educational actities for preschools and schools.
-All plants are carefully labelled so that they may be used by teachers and researchers
+The Linnaean Gardens of Uppsala’s mission includes exhibiting a well-managed and clearly labelled plant collection that is documented in a globally accessible database.
+The composition and arrangement of the plant collection at Linnaeus’ Hammarby and the Linnaeus Garden, aim to reflect their historic value.
+The Botanical Garden should primarily grow plants from natural populations, of use for teaching within the University’s courses, and for educational actities for preschools and schools.
+Careful labelling of all plants facilitates the use for teachers and researchers.

 The rich variety of the plant collection is maintained through international exchange of seeds and donations of plant material from research expeditions.
 The latter source means that the plant collection also reflects current research at Uppsala University.
 An additional important role for the gardens is in the preservation of biological diversity.

-The more than 9000 species are for the enjoyemnt adn benefit of everyone, including interested members of the public.
-The Linnaean Gardens are an important destination for Uppsala residents and visitors, who are attracted by exhibitions, guided tours and special events.
+The more than 9,000 species of plants are for the enjoyment and benefit of everyone, including interested members of the public.
+The Linnaean Gardens are an important destinations for Uppsala residents and visitors, who are attracted by exhibitions, guided tours and special events.

-The Linnaean Gardens are a historically important part of Uppsala University.
-The preservation of the scientific legacies of Carl Linnaeus and his successor Carl Peter Thunberg is a vital role of the Gardens.
+The Linnaean Gardens of Uppsala is a historically important part of Uppsala University.
+Preserving of the scientific heritage of Carl Linnaeus and his successor Carl Peter Thunberg is a vital mission for the Gardens.

-The Gardens provide plant material (seeds, plants and plant parts) that is needed by research projects at various institutions.
+The gardens provide plant material (seeds, plants and plant parts) that is needed for research projects at various departments.
 Researchers can also grow their own research material, both outdoors and in a research glasshouse.

-It is not just botanists who use the Gardens – earwig catching, studies of hoverflies and psychology research also occur here.
+It is not just botanists who use the gardens – earwig catching, studies of hoverflies, and psychology research also occurs here.

 Seed exchange with other botanic gardens

 A botanic garden grows thousands of plants that are not available at a normal garden centre.
-By exchanging seeds with more than 600 other botanic gardens over the whole world, Uppsala Botanical Garden can obtain the more unusual plants needed for research and teaching.
+By exchanging seeds with more than 600 other botanic gardens all over the world, The Botanical Garden can obtain the rare plants needed for research and teaching.
 Many of these plants have never before been grown in Sweden.

 The Botanical Garden’s own seed catalogue is called Semina Selecta (selected seeds).
 The catalogue itself has been published regularly since 1858 but the exchange of seeds goes even further back in time.
-Other botanic gardens can order from Semina Selecta seeds that our staff have collected from the wild or from cultivated plants.
-Seeds from approximately 1000 different plant species are dried and threshed clean each winter.
-About 50-100 species are chosen for inclusion in the seed catalogue.
+Other botanic gardens can order seeds that our staff have collected from the wild or from cultivated plants from Semina Selecta.
+Seeds from approximately 1,000 different species of plants are dried and threshed clean each winter.
+About 50–100 species are chosen for inclusion in the seed catalogue.

-In exchange, the Botanical Garden receives seed catalogues from all of the world’s botanic gardens and orders the species that it wants to try growing, both outside and in the greenhouses.
-Some of the seeds are shared further with various research projects that request plant seeds through the Botanical Garden.
+In exchange, The Botanical Garden receives seed catalogues from all of the world’s botanic gardens.
+The staff orders the species they want to try cultivating, both outside and in the greenhouses.
+Some of the seeds are redistributed to various research projects that request plant seeds through The Botanical Garden.

-Seed exchange is just one of the ways in which the Botanical Garden obtains plant material.
-Many plants have been brought by researchers at Uppsala University, who conduct field work abroad and come home with seeds and cuttings.
-Private individuals also donate individual plants or whole collections to the Botanical Garden: the cactus and clematus collections are both donations.
+Seed exchange is just one of the ways The Botanical Garden obtains plant material.
+Many plants are brought by researchers at Uppsala University who conduct field work abroad and bring home seeds and cuttings.
+Private individuals also donate individual plants or whole collections to The Botanical Garden, for example the cactus collection is based on a donation.